Chapter 22. Spring.NET Web Framework

 <object id="myObject" type="MyType, MyAssembly" scope="application | session | request"/>

-As you can see, there are three possible values for the scope attribute -- application, session or request.
-Application scope is the default, and will be used for all objects that don't have scope attribute defined.
-As its name says, it will result in a single instance of an object being created for the duration of the application, so it works exactly like the standard singleton objects in non-web applications.
-Session scope allows you to define objects in such a way that an instance is created for each HttpSession.
-This is the ideal scope for objects that you want bound to a single user such as user profile, shopping cart, etc. Request scope will result in a creation of an instance per HTTP request.
+Possible values for the scope attribute are application, session, and request.
+Application scope is the default, and is used for all objects with an undefined scope attribute.
+This scope creates a single instance of an object for the duration of the IIS application, so that the objects works exactly like the standard singleton objects in non-web applications.
+Session scope defines objects so that an instance is created for each HttpSession.
+This scope is ideal for objects such as user profile, shopping cart, and so on that you want bound to a single user.

-Unlike with prototype objects, calls to IApplicationContext.GetObject will return the same instance of the request-scoped object during a single HTTP request.
+Request scope creates one instance per HTTP request.
+Unlike calls to prototype objects, calls to IApplicationContext.GetObject return the same instance of the request-scoped object during a single HTTP request.
 This allows you, for example, to inject the same request-scoped object into multiple pages and then use server-side transfer to move from one page to another.
-As all the pages are executed within the single HTTP request in this case, they will share the same instance of the injected object.
+As all the pages are executed within the single HTTP request in this case, they share the same instance of the injected object.

 Support for ASP.NET 1.1 master pages in Spring.Web is very similar to the support for master pages in ASP.NET 2.0.